 Along with the Departments of Anthropology and Sociology, the Department of Politics & International Relations forms part of the School of Social Science.
-The Department currently has twelve core teaching staff, together with in excess of fifty postgraduate students.
+The Department currently has 22 members of staff and more than fifty postgraduate students.
 Over the course of five decades it has developed an international reputation as a centre of academic excellence for political research.

 For students, our commitment is to provide a core curriculum along with unique options that represent the research interests among staff.
 These interests include international political economy and globalisation, democracy and democratization, public policy and public opinion, power and security, interest groups, political parties, social movements, institutions and many more.
 Likewise, we offer expertise in the Middle-East, Latin America, North and South Asia, the Nordic Countries, Central and Eastern Europe as well as Scotland, the UK and the EU.